wangyi-fudan/wyhash/README.md

 wyhash and wyrand are the ideal 64-bit hash function and PRNG respectively: solid, portable, fastest, simplest. wyhash passed SMHasher, wyrand passed BigCrush, practrand and designed to drop-in replace C rand().
 See our [manuscript](manuscript.md).

-Updated to version 2
+Updated to version 3
 ----
-Dear user and developers, based on recent discussions with @leo-yuriev on issue 15, I decide to upgrade wyhash to version 2 draft.
-Version 2 provide better security against intended attacks without obvious compromise of speed.

-My deep worry on this upgrade is the split of wyhash ecosystem since many language binding have been developed.
-However, my goal is to build an ultimate hash function for human.
-Come on with me, we are young!
+Dear user and developers, for a hard night work, I propose wyhash version 3 draft.
+Version 3 provides double bulk hash speed and slightly faster for short keys compared to version 2.
+Hope you like it.

 ----------------------------------------